Last Updated: March 20, 2021

 1. Users form an opinion of a website within .05 seconds.

 Today’s internet users are quick to judge.
 In fact, they’ll readily decide how they feel about a website within less than a second after viewing it.
 That means companies need to make that first second count with great visuals.

 Online reviews are a bit more forgiving in this regard.
-According to the latest online review statistics, 68% of consumers form an opinion about a business after reading 6 online reviews or less.
+According to the latest online review statistics, 68% of consumers form an opinion about a business after reading six online reviews or less.

 2. 94% of first impressions on websites are based entirely on how it looks.

-This is one of the most important website design facts out there.
-The big takeaway from this is that looks matter when it comes to web design, which is why brands have spent $200 million on logo design alone.
+This is one of the most critical website design facts out there.
+The big takeaway from this is that looks matter when it comes to web design, which is why big companies, such as Coca-Cola, Amazon, and Alphabet Inc., spend billions of dollars on branding alone.

 3. Websites that load in over 2 seconds are abandoned by 47% of visitors.